RewardPay Review - The Definitive New Zealand Guide

 Most suitable RewardPay users:

-- Earn Membership Reward Points or Airpoints Dollars on everyday IRD and ACC bills – you'll earn at the highest rate each card offers, with no cap or limit to how many you can earn.
+- Earn Membership Reward Points and/or Airpoints Dollars on everyday IRD and ACC bills – you'll earn at the highest rate each card offers, with no cap or limit to how many you can earn.

 - Free up working capital and cash flow – using an American Express to pay the IRD or ACC gives you up to 51 additional cash flow days for your business (when compared to paying by bank transfer)